technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 Now that we have some sample data, it's time to generate and store the embedding vectors.
 The azure_ai extension makes calling the Azure OpenAI embedding API easy.

-1. Add the embedding vector column.The text-embedding-ada-002 model is configured to return 1,536 dimensions, so use that for the vector column size.
+1. Add the embedding vector column.
+The text-embedding-ada-002 model is configured to return 1,536 dimensions, so use that for the vector column size.

 +++ALTER TABLE listings ADD COLUMN listing_vector vector(1536);+++